Evacuations ordered as Tropical Storm Karen nears U.S. coast

 Marina workers were adding fuel to their 8,000-gallon (30,280-liter) tanks to weigh them down and keep them from floating away.

 A hurricane watch for the coast from Grand Isle, Louisiana, to Destin, Florida was dropped.
 Tropical storm watches and warnings were still in effect in other areas including metropolitan New Orleans and Lake Pontchartrain.
-Tropical storms carry winds of 39 mph to 73 mph.

-(Reporting by Jane Sutton in Miami, Verna Gates in Birmingham, Alabama; and Jeanine Prezioso in New York; Editing by Tom Brown and Jim Loney)
+Tropical storms carry winds of 39 mph to 73 mph (63 kph to 118 kph).
+(Reporting by Jane Sutton in Miami, Verna Gates in Birmingham, Alabama; and Jeanine Prezioso in New York; Editing by Tom Brown, Jim Loney and Ken Wills)